nestdotland/nest.land/web/src/assets/docs/DOCUMENTATION.md

 Welcome to [nest.land](https://nest.land)!

-Nest.land is a first-of-its-kind decentralized package registry and CDN built for [Deno](https://deno.land).
+Nest.land is a first-of-its-kind decentralized module registry and CDN built for [Deno](https://deno.land).

 Using the power of blockchain, you can publish your Deno modules to the [Arweave Permaweb](https://www.arweave.org/) through nest.land, where they can **never** be deleted.
-With this feature, you can make sure that your users will always have the required resources for their projects, via Deno's web-based package imports.
+With this feature, you can make sure that your users will always have the required resources for their projects, via Deno's web-based module imports.

 # Installation

-To initialize and publish your first package to nest.land, you will need our CLI, **eggs**.
+To initialize and publish your first module to nest.land, you will need our CLI, **eggs**.
 You can install it using this command:

 ```shell script
 deno install -A -f --unstable -n eggs https://x.nest.land/eggs@0.1.3/mod.ts